The surgery is open Monday to Friday between 8 am and 6 pm with the exception of Thursday when it is closed at 3pm.

 We can offer appointments with our doctors at the following times –

-We operate an appointment system that offers appointments that can be booked up to 6 weeks in advance, we also keep a number of appointments available that can only be booked on the day these are released at 8.30 a.m. for morning appointments and at 3 pm for evening appointments.
+We operate an appointment system that offers appointments that can be booked up to 6 weeks in advance, we also keep a number of appointments available that can only be booked on the day these are released at 8 a.m.
 Same day appointments are intended for patients who feel that their problem is urgent and who cannot wait for a routine appointment.

 Making An Appointment

-To make a routine appointment, please telephone or call in during opening hours, for a same day (urgent)appointment please call at 8.30 a.m for a morning appointment or at 3 p.m for an evening appointment.
+To make a routine appointment, please telephone or call in during opening hours, for a same day (urgent)appointment please call at 8 a.m.

 You may like to read the PDF ‘Common Childhood Conditions‘ with help sheets on different conditions that you may need advice on, before you ring for a Doctor’s appointment or take your child to A&E at the Children’s Hospital.